artcom/react-three-arjs/README.md

   cameraParametersUrl = "data/camera_para.dat"    // passed to arToolkit context¹
   matrixCodeType = "3x3"                          // passed to arToolkit context¹
-  onCameraStreamReady                             // callback which will be invoked when camera stream starts />
+  onCameraStreamReady                             // callback which will be invoked when camera stream starts onCameraStreamError                             // callback which will be invoked when camera stream fails, e.g.: permissions
+/>
 ```